OFFICIAL WEBSITE OF

 took on a new life with the first of many national tours, recruiting Jeremy Hardy as the fourth panellist.
 The format of the touring show is a 'Greatest Hits' presentation, sourcing the very finest material from Clue's enormous archives (ably retrieved by Samantha and her two kindly archivist friends).
 The tour show looks just like a recording, feels like a recording, sounds like a recording, and audience members are also treated to their very own kazoo, surely the best value for money on the British stage today.

-With the 40th anniversary looming, the future looks bright.
-The world of Clue continues to expand and evolve, constantly creating new games and welcoming a new generation of Clue players, attracting new fans along the way.
+After over 40 years of entertaining audiences, the world of Clue continues to expand and evolve, constantly creating new games and welcoming a new generation of Clue players, attracting new fans along the way.